-5. Grease the caster pivot bearings - one grease fitting for each pivot.
+Grease the caster wheel bearings and caster pivot bearings - two (2) grease fittings for each wheel.

 Deck Discharge Deflector Shield Installation (Side Discharge Models Only)

 Attach the side discharge deflector shield using two (2) 3/8-16 x 1-1/4 in. bolts, 3/8-16 ESNA nuts, and 3/8 in. wave spring washers.
 The wave washers fit between the two hinging surfaces.
 Tighten the nuts until the shield moves freely but is not loose.